odnzk/NoteAndTask/README.md

 - [X] Link task and note to categories to filter and sort them
 - [X] Filter ans sort tasks and notes by categories and etc
 - [X] Search tasks and notes
-- [-] Set reminder, periodicity and deadline date for task
-- [-] Customize settings

 <br>